dylan-lang/opendylan/documentation/duim-reference/source/gadgets.rst

 label and value for each item in the menu, respectively.
 For more information, see *`gadget-label-key`_*, or *`gadget-value-key`_*.
-In general, the label key can be trusted to “do the right thing” by default.
+In general, the label key can be trusted to "do the right thing" by default.

 The *text-style* argument specified a text style for the menu.
 The *foreground* and *background* arguments specify foreground and